Catchup Math Teacher FAQ

 How do I register students?

 - Self Registration - All students are given your school Login Name and a special Group password.
-When they log in for the first time they will be automatically assigned a unique password based on the registration data they enter.
+When they log in for the first time, they are automatically assigned a unique password based on the registration data they enter.
 This is more efficient than manual registration as it eliminates the need for you to type in student names and create passwords.
+(This is the Self Registration option under Student Registration on the Admin page.)

-- File Upload - Student names and passwords (which could be their student ID) can be uploaded from a two-column tab-delimited file with student name in the first column.
+- Bulk Upload - Student names and passwords (which could be their student IDs) can be uploaded from a two-column tab-delimited text file with the student names in the first column (e.g. Smith, John) and the chosen passwords (e.g. student ID) in the second column.
+(This is the Bulk Upload option under Student Registration on the Admin page.)

 -